 Our school's history

 This history of the school was written by Richard Robertson, a history teacher at Knights Templar from 1979 until 2013.
-He details the history of the school under the leadership of its seven headteachers, the four most recent of whom, Mr Crellin, Mr Chapman, Mr Pickering and Mr Litchfield, are shown in the picture.
+He details the history of the school under the leadership of its eight headteachers, four of whom, Mr Crellin, Mr Chapman, Mr Pickering and Mr Litchfield, are shown in the picture.

 1939-51 Frank Hancock MBE